Logarithmic typical distances in preferential attachment models: Introduction and main result

 \subsection{Discussion}

 \paragraph{Challenges in analyzing the typical distances for PAMs}

 Since the typical distances for inhomogeneous random graphs and configuration models were resolved over a decade ago \cite{BolJanRio07,ChuLu03,DerMonMor12,EskHofHoo06,HofHooVan05a,HofHooZna04a}, it is natural to wonder why it took so much longer for PAMs in the logarithmic regime.
-The primary challenge Here we list some reasons:
+Here we list some reasons: